nipy/PyLocator/doc/tutorial.rst

 We use this subwindow to render iso-surfaces for our volumetric data. [#f2]_
 This is especially helpful for locating

-1. subdural electrodes, like strips and grips, in brain extracted MR images and
+1. subdural electrodes, like strips and grids, in brain extracted MR images and
 2. surface-electrodes in simultaneous EEG / fMRI experiments.

 To create a iso-surface, choose the button "Surface" from the main toolbar.